 When must landlords turn on the heat?

 The law does not set a date when landlords must start heating.
 The rules of common sense apply.
 This is because it can be cold in September and hot in March.
-However, the landlord must maintain an appropriate temperature at all times.
+But the landlord must maintain an appropriate temperature at all times.

 What minimum temperature must be maintained?